hashicorp/vault/website/source/docs/config/index.html.md

 is within the object itself.

 * `statsite_address` (optional) - An address to a [Statsite](https://github.com/armon/statsite)
-  instances for metrics.
+  instance for metrics.
 This is highly recommended for production usage.

 * `statsd_address` (optional) - This is the same as `statsite_address` but
   for StatsD.